adobe/butler/README.md

 [14:24]pts/12:22(stegen@woden):[~/git/ethos/butler]%
 ```
 When you execute butler with the above arguments, you are asking butler to grab its configuration file from S3 storage using bucket `s3-bucket`, file key `config/butler.toml` and the aws-region as specified by `s3.region`, and try to re-retrieve and refresh it every 10 seconds.
 It will also use the default log level of INFO.
 If you need more verbosity to your output, specify `debug` as the logging level argument.

+#### Azure CLI and Usage
+In order to use the butler Azure CLI, you must set the appropriate environment variables.
+1. `BUTLER_STORAGE_TOKEN` - This is the API Token to your Azure Storage Container resource

+The following environment variable is optional
+1. `BUTLER_STORAGE_ACCOUNT`- This is the name of the Azure Storage Account.
+You can either specify this in the environment, or you can specify it in the butler.toml configuration file.
+See the example file for reference under `./contrib/butler.toml.sample`.

+The command line option looks like this:
+`[14:24]pts/12:21(stegen@woden):[~/git/ethos/butler]% ./butler -config.path blob://azure-storage-account/azure-blob-container/butler.toml -config.retrieve-interval 10 -log.level info`

 ### DCOS Deployment JSON
 ```